cormacj/rodos-disassembly/README.md

         Both these originally were using 0bec0h
 * [X] New Bug: zap/rom buffer is overwritten after 21 characters by 9 characters of Ascii(255)
         I set a limit of 21 characters for the |zap/|Roms message parameter

 * [ ] Fully document the work area (the only scan of the manual faded out partway through that section.)

 **DEBUG NOTES**
+RODOS 2.13 works as documented, up to 32 chars.
+Will have to look at that.
+Rodos 2.15 has the bug with things being overwritten at start.

 Test command:
 |zap,12,"12345678901234567890123456789012345678901234567890123456789012345678901234567890123456789012345678901234567890123456789012345678901234567890"
 Notes: